Respiratory Syncytial Virus

 There are two ways to protect babies against RSV:

-Most infants do not need both.
+Most infants do not need both maternal vaccination and monoclonal antibody.

-• Studies show that the vaccine:
+• Studies show that the RSV vaccine, when given during pregnancy:

 • The most commonly reported side effects are pain at the injection site, headache, muscle pain, and nausea.